ysmood/jdb/readme.md

 # Overview

 This project is inspired by [nedb](https://github.com/louischatriot/nedb).
-It aims to create a flexible database without any weird syntax or rules.
+It aims to create a flexible database without any weird syntax.
 Just few APIs will make everything work smoothly.
 JDB is an append-only, in-memory, non-block IO database.

-It uses json to decrease database file size, which means after all javascript commands are executed, they will become a single json object.
+It is one of the core module of [nobone](https://github.com/ysmood/nobone).

 For further infomation goto [How it works?](#user-content-how-it-works)